SprawlingIdiotEffigy/SprawlingIdiotEffigy/README.md

 - Anyone who wishes to engage about talks in politics.
 I hate politics , I hate trump , and I hate charlie kirk.
 If you support the ideals of these people , dni.
 I do not wish to talk about the crumbling ecomomy of the US.
 - Skin theives.
 If you engage in the act of stealing skins from others and claiming them as your own , or taking heavy inspo from someone who requests you dont , do not interact with me.
 - Problematic kins , systems, and yumes.
 This does not span to all , but yes , they exist.
 If any of these fall into line with characters like Val from HH or LeyLey fro TCOALL , keep away from me.
+- 15 or younger!
+I am 18 and generally uncomfortable with anyone lower than 16 interacting with me.

 <img width="1600" height="400" alt="4ucohf40h2nbg9v6q4d991o0g5" src="https://github.com/user-attachments/assets/3be88fe9-4fd8-4828-8d8a-9a235ba29491" />